Water

 2030: less than 10 years to reach the goal !

-Faced with this very ambitious challenge, we remain vigilant and continue to ensure that those without access to drinking water have their voices heard by authorities, bodies, networks and national and international summits, such as the World Water Forum, the French Water Partnership, the UN Climate Change Conference, World Water Week, and regular monitoring of 2015 – 2030 SDGs.
+Faced with this very ambitious challenge, we remain vigilant and persistent in raising the voice of people with no access to drinking water in national and international collectives, bodies, networks and summits, such as the United Nations Water Conference in New York, the World Water Forum, the French Water Partnership, the UN Climate Change Conference, World Water Week, and regular monitoring of 2015 – 2030 SDGs.

-However, if we want to “leave no one behind” and because we think that “it is only by the inclusion of the most vulnerable people that we can hope to achieve the SDGs”, we have to lay stress on where our mandate requires us to act: within humanitarian crises.
+However, if we want to “leave no one behind” and because we think that “it is only by the inclusion of the most vulnerable people that we can hope to achieve the SDGs”, we must concentrate our efforts where our mandate requires us to act, at the heart of humanitarian crises.

 There are less than 10 years to achieve universal access to drinking water, despite the fact that it has been considered a human right by the United Nations since July 2010!
 The world is thirsty, it is no longer time to wait and no one should be abandoned!”